NeuroKamin/mlx-omni-server/README.md

 - It's recommended to pre-download models through Hugging Face before using them in your service
 - To use a locally downloaded model, simply set the `model` parameter to the local model path

+You can trigger a model download in advance using the `/v1/models/load` endpoint.
+This returns a task identifier which can be polled via `/v1/models/load/{id}` to check the download status.

 ```python
 # Using a model from Hugging Face